MateoWartelle/Python3-Adfly-Api/README.md

 by Mateo Wartelle

 # Introduction
-Adfly or adf.ly is a URL shortening service that allows users to shorten urls which serve a 5 second ad to the end consumer prior to being redirected to their original destination.
+Adfly or adf.ly is a URL shortening service that allows users to shorten urls which serve a 5 second ad to the end consumer prior to being redirected to there original intended destination.

 I began using Adfly in 2008 with the launch of a website dedicted to the Playstation Portable and Playstation 2 Homebrew development.
 During this time I was in high school and found my passion for computer science.
 I had used Adfly to fund the cost of my domains and would go on to use it to fund my community college.